tracyma-05/Puzzle/README.md

     > dotnet build
     ```
 ### Other
-1. If you had install .NET 8 SDK, then just download the Framework-dependent version
+1. If you had install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), then just download the Framework-dependent version: [puzzle_win-portal_framework-dependent](https://github.com/tracyma-05/Puzzle/releases/download/v1.0.0/puzzle_win-portal_framework-dependent_v1.0.0.zip)
-2. If you don't want to install SDK, then you can download the self-contained version
+2. If you don't want to install SDK, then you can download the self-contained version: [puzzle_win-x64-portal_self-contained](https://github.com/tracyma-05/Puzzle/releases/download/v1.0.0/puzzle_win-x64-portal_self-contained_v1.0.0.zip)

 ## License
 This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for more details.